 Well, an increasing number of consumers are making sure the plastic is paid before the mortgage, bucking the historical trend and adding to strategic default worries nationwide, according to credit bureau TransUnion.

-In the first quarter of 2008, the percentage of consumers current on credit cards but delinquent on mortgages first surpassed the percentage of consumers current on their mortgages and delinquent on their credit cards.
+In the first quarter of 2008, the percentage of consumers current on credit cards but delinquent on mortgages surpassed the percentage of consumers current on their mortgages and delinquent on their credit cards for the first time ever.
+You might need to read that twice or even three times.

-Since then, the trend was worsened, with the percentage of consumers who are delinquent on their mortgages and current on their credit cards rising to 6.6 percent as of the third quarter of 2009, up from 4.3 percent in Q1 2008.
+Since then, this trend trend was worsened, with the percentage of consumers who are delinquent on their mortgages and current on their credit cards rising to 6.6 percent as of the third quarter of 2009, up from 4.3 percent in Q1 2008.

 “Conventional wisdom has always been that, when faced with a financial crisis, consumers will pay their secured obligations first, specifically their mortgages,” said Sean Reardon, the author of the study and a consultant in TransUnion’s analytics and decisioning services business unit, in the release.